microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 - Press button A again, then shake for a new tweet.
 - Press button B to scroll through the rest of the tweet.

-**Note:** Sometimes you will see 'On processing...' status on screen without getting the results.
-You can try to click `Reset` button to restart the app.
-{: .notice--info}

 ## How it works

 ![diagram]({{"/assets/images/mini-solution/shake-shake/diagram.png" | absolute_url }})